StyrbjornKall/TRIDENT/README.md

 ## How to Use
 To replicate the study, refer to the documentation under the `development` section.

-To use the trained models presented in the study, refer to our website:
-[ecoCAIT](https://ecocait.streamlit.app/) (requires no knowledge of programming).

 For very extensive predictions (>100 MB) consider cloning this repo and follow the tutorials under `tutorials` (requires basic python understanding).

 Clone this repository: